Frequently Asked Questions

 Q: Is Central State on Quarters or Semesters?

 A: Central State University operates on a Semester calendar.
-The Fall Semester begins in August and ends in December.
-Spring Semester begins in January and ends in May.
-Check the University Home Page under Academic Calendar for exact dates.
+The fall semester begins in August and ends in December.
+The spring semester begins in January and ends in May.
+Check the University homepage under Academic Calendar for exact dates.

 A: Not at this time, but as the need increases, we will review the possibility of providing this service.

-Q: If I attend classes at the Dayton location, would I still be eligible for sports and student activities on the Main Campus in Wilberforce?
+Q: If I attend classes at the Dayton location, would I still be eligible for sports and student activities on the campus in Wilberforce?

 A: Yes.
 All students have full access to programs and activities offered by the University as long as they meet University policies related to academic eligibility and the specific criteria for those activities.